Unimed Curitiba and Unimed Laboratório are in the GPTW ranking of the best companies to work for in Paraná

 To compete for the award, companies must have received the GPTW certification, which is achieved after the organization is evaluated with at least 70% of positive responses from its employees in the survey applied by the global consultancy.
 Rached Hajar Traya also highlights that those who work at Unimed Curitiba and companies in the group, even when they take the institution’s badge off their chests, continue to be identified as the operator’s professional and this brings the responsibility of being a protagonist in the example, especially when facing a disease new.
 In a conversation with the teams, the director recalled that, despite all the difficulties they had in the last 19 months, there was no work stoppage, even for those who were remote, there was a change in the way of working.
 “We are the same and we are on the same “adventure of life”, what we have are different responsibilities.
 But we depend on the work of each one for this machine to keep working”, he highlighted.

 Achievements in the midst of a pandemic – In March 2020, Brazil declared the community transmission of the new coronavirus and began sanitary measures to contain the transmission.
-Many companies quickly adopted working in home office and there arose a challenge of coexistence and productivity for the entire society that only sought security.
+Many companies quickly started to adopt home office work, and that was where a challenge of coexistence and productivity for the entire society that only sought security arose.
 Because this care with the people who work at Unimed Curitiba and in the laboratory has also been since day zero of the pandemic.
 First a drawing of how to act was made by the executive board and then came the decision making.

-Finally, the director also thanked the relatives of people who needed to continue working in person for Unimed Curitiba and Unimed Laboratório: “We know that everyone has a mother, father, wife, husband, children and they allowed each one to have this act of humanity of come to work every day.
+Finally, the director also thanked the relatives of the people who needed to continue working in person for Unimed Curitiba and Unimed Laboratório itself: “We know that everyone has a mother, father, wife, husband, children and they allowed each one to have this act of humanity to come to work every day.
 I’m moved by it”.